rollinger/guitardrill/Readme.md

 This Program is very alpha... so bugs and ideas are welcome here: https://bitbucket.org/rollinger/guitardrill/issues?status=new&status=open

-Currently two standalone scripts assist you to train and improve your guitar skill:
+Currently two standalone scripts (in the standalone folder) assist you to train and improve your guitar skill:

 1) solo_training.rb KEY MODE TYPE [ruby.exe solo_training.rb C major diatonic]
 => Assists you in training patterns in a scale at different tempi and voicings